PlusLabNLP/R-3/README.md

   - cd R-3
   - install nltk

-  - <h1> To reverse the valence of the input (REVERSE) </h1>
+  - <h1> To just reverse the valence of the input (REVERSE) </h1>
+    - Uncomment the print statement
     - Run python reverse.py $input

-    - This will print the output in the console , you can change it to output to a file
+    - This will print the output in the console

   - <h1> To retrieve the commonsense keyword associated with the input (RETRIEVE) </h1>